RBCodewalker/C-Assignments/README.md

 # C-Assignments
-All assignments from C programming
+All assignments from C and C++ programming